cleolotta/fair-and-private-lm/README.md

   year={2022}
 }

-#### data_prep
+### data_prep
-contains the code used to prepare the dataset and the data to counterfactually augment the data in the course of causal language modeling.
+This folder contains the code used to prepare the dataset and the data to counterfactually augment the data in the course of causal language modeling.

 ##### Sources
 code with with own adjustments: